denz-io/cloudinary-asset-retrieval-tool/README.md

 # Setup

 1. Run composer install to download dependencies.
+Install composer by following the documentation here https://getcomposer.org/
-2. Set up your credentials in .env
+2. Set up your credentials in .env, check .env.example for reference.
-3. Setup datapacket, this is just a JSON file.
+3. Setup datapacket.json, this is just a JSON file.
 Unfotunately for now the way the data is read is specific to my situation and if you want to use this you need to edit the code in App folder.
+If you dont want to use the name datapacket.json you can change this by adding a costum name in .env.
+4. Similarly if you want the file output to have a specific name isntead of assetlist.txt you can set it in your env file.

 # How to use